How to Sew Double Bias Tape for Hems, Armholes & Corners

 The next step is to deal with the corners.

-Align the fabric with the folded portion of the bias tape as shown in the photo, and bend the bias tape 90 degrees while holding the bias tape firmly so that the bias tape and fabric do not shift.
+Align the fabric with the folded portion of the bias tape as shown in the photo, and bend the bias tape 90 degrees while holding it firmly so that the tape and fabric do not shift.

-If there is no misalignment in the corners, secure it by fastening it once with a town needle.
+If there is no misalignment in the corners, secure it by fastening it once with a marking pin.

-Push the corner bias tape in the direction of the arrow.
+Press the unnecessary seam allowance into the corner in the direction of the arrow.

 Push it in a little at a time, watching how it goes.